AstroKeaton/SLICE/README.md

 - **findSpecies** - Searches ID'd lines for all lines of a given species (eg. CO, H2).
 - **readLineID** - Reads and parses line identification results into a Python dictionary.
 - **plotID** - Quick plotting of spectra with identified lines marked and labeled.
+- **viewFit** - Quick plotting of spectra, the modeled lines and the continuum.
+- **combList** - Simple way to combine lists from multiple channels into a master list.
+- **getLines** - Combines the peaklist and linelist for a defined line(eg. HI) into a single list with ID'd lines and their properties.

 ## How to Install